Cookie: The Anthropological Mixtape: Reception

 Some critics were more mixed in their assessments of the album.
 Blender, in a review by Kieran Scott, awarded the album three stars out of five, remarking that her music could sound "sleepy" because of her lack of "blaring hooks", but concluding that "her agile ambition tells an important tale about wisdom and dignity".
 Dan Leroy, writing for Launch, questioned whether listeners, after 9/11, would welcome her samples of figures like Davis and her anti-capitalist messages, concluding that the album is best on songs like "Trust", which make "the political personal".
 The following year, writing in LA Weekly, critic Ernest Hardy voiced disappointment in the album, praising her samples of speeches by Black activists but likening it to "Meshell for dummies" and arguing that the lyrics were too "obvious" and "clunky" compared to albums like Bitter and Comfort Woman (2003).
+Washington Post critic Ta-Nehisi Coates praised "Hot Night" but called the album's midsection "a slow, droning soundtrack for an insomniac", opining that the album doesn't reflect the "energy and passion" of Ndegeocello's live performances.
+Brian Carr, writing for The Dallas Morning News and Orlando Sentinel, called the album "energetic yet introspective" and noted that the samples "give props to the past but are set within fresh, contemporary grooves", but concluded that it was unlikely "to be a breakthrough disc".

 The album debuted at number 67 on the Billboard 200 with first-week sales of 17,000.
 It thereby became her second appearance in the top 100 of that chart, and her first since 1996, when her second album, Peace Beyond Passion, reached a peak of number 63.
 The album also debuted and peaked at number 21 on the Top R&B/Hip-Hop Albums chart, her fourth consecutive top 40 entry on that chart, and her highest-peaking since Peace Beyond Passion reached number 15.
 It would remain Ndegeocello's last top 40 entry on the R&B/Hip-Hop Albums chart until 2011, when her ninth studio album, Weather, reached number 37; it is also her last album top peak in the top 100 of the Billboard 200.
+In 2007, critic John Murph reflected that the album "failed to have the commercial impact (Ndegeocello) hoped for", and regarded it as her last attempt "to break into the mainstream R&B scene".